 In the light of this new covenant relationship, Jesus says, “If you love Me, you will keep my commandments.”
 (John 14:15)

 God has been guiding the universe with one overriding law for all eternity, the law of Love (1 John 4:8).
-All laws that God has ever given have pointed come from this law because this law is a transcript of His character.
+All laws that God has ever given have pointed to, and come from this law because this law is a transcript of His character.
 Flowing out of this law of love, came the two great laws: Love God and Love your neighbor.
 From that, God gave to humans on earth ten specific laws of how to love God and to love one another (Exodus 20:1-17).
-They are known, of course, as The Ten Commandments, and unlike many of the other laws given to ancient Israel, these are the bedrock for Christian living because they describe Christ's character in a fallen world.
+They are known, of course, as The Ten Commandments.
+And unlike many of the other laws given to ancient Israel, these are the bedrock for Christian living because they describe Christ's character in a fallen world.
 The principles behind them are eternal, enduring, and universal.

 When Adam and Eve sinned, their moral compass was immediately shaken.
 How was an immature Adam and Eve, who had been slingshot into sin, supposed to understand the depths of love in the law?
 How was a world alienated from God going to understand true love?
-Humanity’s definition of “love” was askew, their definition of “holiness” lost, the definition of “good and evil” blurred.
+Humanity’s definition of “love” was askew, their definition of “holiness” lost, the definition of “good and evil” confused.
 There was an unnatural war within every human between good and evil but lines between them had become, for humans, blurred.

 God had a plan, however.
 It would involve an ever-growing revelation of His character and the law of love (Ephesians 3:5), which reflects His character.
 It would eventually reveal the definition of true love.
 It would set right God’s love and allow people an informed choice.
 It would allow time for evil to show its true colors.
 It would also prepare a world for judgment.
 God was going to progressively, as it has been said, “lay down the law.”